 Whether your cat stays indoors or outdoors, all cats are at risk for internal and external parasites.
 Recognizing the signs of parasites and knowing their life cycles could help maintain your cat’s health.
-Dr. Sina Marsilio, internist and researcher at the Texas A&M College of Veterinary Medicine’s Gastrointestinal Laboratory, explained the most common parasites found in cats, including fleas, ticks, roundworms, hookworms, tapeworms, and heartworms.
+Dr. Sina Marsilio, internist and researcher at the Texas A&M College of Veterinary Medicine’s Gastrointestinal Laboratory, explained the most common feline parasites, including fleas, ticks, roundworms, hookworms, tapeworms, and heartworms.

 “The parasites most common in cats depends on where the cat lives and if it is an indoor or outdoor cat.
 Generally, indoor cats have fewer parasites than outdoor cats,” she said.
 “The most common external parasites affecting the skin are fleas and ticks.
 While there many different internal parasites, most of them affect the gastrointestinal tract.
 However, especially in Texas, we need to be aware of heartworms in cats, which mostly affect the heart and lung vessels.”